Introduction To Web Services Interview Questions and Answers

 4)Validation should be performed on all inputs from a server for SQL injection attacks.

-5)Always send sensitive data like username, session password etc through POST method.
+5)Always send sensitive data like username, session password etc through the POST method.
 They should never

 5. Define SOA Architecture?